DOAJ/doaj/cms/pages/apply/publisher-responsibilities.md

 - Name and email address of the old publisher
 - Name and email address of the new publisher

+If the journal has transferred to a new publisher that has not registered with us earlier and/or does not have journals indexed in DOAJ it will be removed and the new publisher may submit an application with no embargo period.

 ## Journal queries

 ### Journal is not listed (is withdrawn)